About the Foundation & Center

 What we do

-We offer accommodation and activities to people of all ages interested in experiencing a mindful and nature-loving rural way of life.
+The Vrikshalaya Himalayan Center offers accommodation and activities to people of all ages interested in experiencing a mindful and nature-loving rural way of life.
+At our center you get the chance to experience how our local villagers live a sustainable life.
 We are both a not-for-profit foundation and a center that offers accommodation and customized programs.

 The Foundation for the Contemplation of Nature is a registered trust dedicated to evolving a system for applied ethics and voluntary work that supports social and philanthropic causes that drives sustainable thinking and supports rural resilient communities.